 It was so exciting and unlike anything else I had ever been part of before.

-During this trip, we were able to see Germany, Austria, France, Italy and Switzerland.
-Rather than heading to the main cities in each country, the tour took us through smaller areas which gave us the opportunity to talk to locals and see parts of these countries I probably wouldn’t have seen otherwise.
+On this trip we visited some smaller, less popular cities in Germany, Austria, France, Italy and Switzerland.
+The best part about this was having the opportunity to get to know the locals and see parts of these countries I probably wouldn’t have seen otherwise.

-Being part of a group touring Europe had other fantastic benefits as well.
-The actual tours!
+Being part of a group touring Europe had some other benefits as well, the actual tours!

-Although I have never been the type of person who takes group tours, the activities they had lined up for us to see and do on this trip were unforgettable.
+I have never been the type of person who takes group tours, however the activities they had lined up for us in between concerts and competitions were memorable.